KHEngineering/RoboRio/faq/roborio.md

 - One stop bit
 - No flow control

-You will need to buy USB-to-serial adapter and make a DB-9 to 3-pin header cable.
+You will need to buy a USB-to-serial adapter and make a DB-9 to 3-pin header cable.
 Follow Instructions here: []()